 PropanePricePerGallon.com is an independent reference.
 We are not affiliated with any propane supplier, retailer, distributor, association, or government agency.
 Prices sourced weekly from the U.S. Energy Information Administration.

 Three views of the US residential propane price per gallon: the weekly residential series with the Mont Belvieu wholesale spot overlay, and the 12-year annual high-low-average range.
-All values from the EIA Weekly Heating Oil and Propane Survey and the EIA monthly residential series.
+All values from the EIA Weekly Heating Oil and Propane Survey weekly archive, which publishes October through March.

 52-week weekly chart